hove-io/navitia/documentation/slate/source/includes/isochrones.md

 Isochrone computing exposes information under two formats:

--   either [Journeys](#journeys) service which provides a list with all the reachable stops from a potential destination with their respective arrival times, travel times and number of matches
+-   either [Journeys](#journeys) service which provides a list with all the reachable stops from a potential destination with their respective arrival times, travel times and number of matches, here is a fiddle example:
--   or [isochrones](#isochrones_api) service which provides a multi-polygon stream in order to plate colors directly on a map, or to filter geocoded objects inside the polygon

-Using the raw list, here is a fiddle example:

 <a
     href="http://jsfiddle.net/gh/get/jquery/2.2.2/CanalTP/navitia/tree/documentation/slate/source/examples/jsFiddle/isochron/"